edgedb/easy-edgedb/chapter18/index.md

 Here's the output: `{default::Dollar {total_money: 100.55}}`.
 Perfect!

-Not that we need this `Dollar` type in our game: in our schema it would be `type Dollar extending Currency`.
+Dollars won't be used in this game, but if they were, we'd create it with `type Dollar extending Currency`.

-One final note: our `total_money` property is just created by dividing by 100, so it's using `float64` in a limited fashion (which is good).
+One final note: the dollar's `total_money` property is just created by dividing by 100, so it's using `float64` in a limited fashion (which is good).
 But you want to be careful with floats because they are not always precise, and if we were to need to divide by 3 for example we would get results like `100 / 3 = 33.33333333`...not very good for actual currency.
 So in that case it would be better to stick to integers.

 ## Cleaning up the schema

-We are nearing the end of the book, and should probably start to clean up the schema and inserts a bit.
+We've come a long way since first setting up our database and doing our early object inserts.
+Let's look back and see how things might change if we were starting again, knowing what we now know.

 First, we have two inserts here where we could only have one.